Archbishop of Canterbury mourns victims of Sri Lanka attacks

 More than 100 people died in the church in Negombo, known as “The Little Rome” for it dense Catholic population.

-A total of 263 people were killed when seven suicide bombers from a local Muslim group attacked three churches and three luxury hotels on April 21, in the worst violence by the Islamic State group-linked militants in South Asia.
+A total of 263 people were killed when seven suicide bombers from two local Muslim groups attacked three churches and three luxury hotels on April 21, in the worst violence by the Islamic State group-linked militants in South Asia.

-“When they come to kill us do they ask if we are Christians or Pentecost or Presbyterian or Catholic?
+“When they come to kill us do they ask if we are Anglicans or Pentecost or Presbyterian or Catholic?
 They ask only if we are Christian,” Welby said in his message, quoting a sermon by Pope Francis’ personal preacher delivered to the queen of England years ago.

 “So when on Easter morning I heard of the terrible events in this church and other places in Sri Lanka, we knew that our sisters and brothers have been killed and wounded and we kept silence and prayed for you,” he told the congregation.